DanRuta/xVA-Synth/README.md

 ## Instructions

-To start, double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).
+To start, download the latest release (from here: https://github.com/DanRuta/xVA-Synth/releases), double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).
+Alternatively, check out the `Development` section, to see how to run the non-packaged dev code.

 Once the app is up and running, select the voice set category (the game) from the top left dropdown, then click a specific voice set.